PhdKálmán Kerpely Doctoral School Crop production Sciences Ph.D.

 Often you can get a suitable transcript from your school.
 If this is not the case, you will need official translations along with verified copies of the original.

-Applications are accepted from the following territories (based on citizenship): Albania, Algeria, Angola, Argentina, Azerbaijan, Bangladesh, Belarus, Bosnia and Herzegovina, Brazil, Cambodia, Cape Verde, Chile, China, Colombia, Cuba, Ecuador, Egypt, Eritrea, Ethiopia, Georgia, Ghana, India, Indonesia, Iran, Iraq, Israel, Japan, Jordan, Kazakhstan, Kenya, Kosovo, Kyrgyzstan, Laos, Lebanon, Macedonia, Malaysia, Mexico, Moldova, Mongolia, Montenegro, Morocco, Myanmar (Burma), Namibia, Nigeria, Pakistan, Paraguay, Peru, Philippines, Russia, Serbia, Singapore, South Africa, South Korea, State of Palestine, Sudan, Syria, Tanzania, Tunisia, Turkey, Turkmenistan, Ukraine, Uruguay, Uzbekistan, Vietnam, Yemen.
+Applications are accepted from the following territories (based on citizenship): Albania, Algeria, Angola, Argentina, Azerbaijan, Bangladesh, Belarus, Bosnia and Herzegovina, Brazil, Cambodia, Cape Verde, Chile, China, Colombia, Costa Rica, Cuba, Ecuador, Egypt, Eritrea, Ethiopia, Georgia, Ghana, India, Indonesia, Iran, Iraq, Israel, Japan, Jordan, Kazakhstan, Kenya, Kosovo, Kyrgyzstan, Laos, Lebanon, Malaysia, Marshall Islands, Mexico, Moldova, Mongolia, Montenegro, Morocco, Myanmar (Burma), Namibia, North Macedonia, Pakistan, Panama, Paraguay, Peru, Philippines, Russia, Rwanda, Serbia, Seychelles, Singapore, South Africa, South Korea, State of Palestine, Sudan, Syria, São Tomé and Príncipe, Taiwan, Tajikistan, Tanzania, Thailand, Tunisia, Turkey, Turkmenistan, Uganda, Ukraine, Uruguay, Uzbekistan, Vietnam, Yemen.

 The Doctoral School carries out research related to the impact of land use systems and agriculture on the status and changes of natural resources (water, soil, air).
 In addition to education, the programme of the Doctoral School includes R&D: development of site-specific technologies, assessment and evaluation of soil use for crop growth, propagation of pathogens, pests and weeds, soil life, nutrient and humus balance, and the utilization of moisture stored within the soil.
 An important task is to examine soil protection as an indispensable component of sustainable agricultural development, to analyse and evaluate soil erosion, deflation, acidification, salinization, physical, chemical and biological degradation and the nutrient cycle of the soil.
 The Látókép Experimental Station, founded in 1983, provides an excellent opportunity to study the quality of winter wheat, maize, green pea, soybean, sunflower, rapeseed and other plants (sweet corn, triticale, potato).
 This is accompanied by the samples of other experimental sites (e.g. OMTK).
 As a result, the effects of agrotechnical elements such as crop rotation, fertilization, leaf fertilization, plant density, sowing time can be tested.
 Technical possibilities are all available for the above; protein determinants (Kjeldahl and Dumas) through amino acid analyser to flour quality examinations (farinograph, extensograph, alveograph, amylograph, falling number measurements, mills, microvalorograph, oven).
 Special possibilities are gas chromatographs (pesticide residues, fatty acids), liquid chromatographs (mycotoxins, vitamins) and elemental analysis (trace, toxic and potentially toxic elements) tools (AAS, GF AAS, ICP, ICP-MS) flow injection (Fia Star), calorimeter, as well as our devices working with the principle of NIR and our separate GMO analytical laboratory (PCR).
 Food quality research is assisted by various preparatory devices (laboratory mills, grinders), freezing dryers, and dryers.